 My role as a writing coach is to assist in bringing your manuscript to life as your first and dedicated reader.
-I help you manage your time and track your progress from the planning phase through to final edits, depending on the length of your contract.
+I help manage your time and track your progress from the planning phase through to final edits.

-Our first in-person meeting entails discussing aims and goals.
-Why do you feel you need a writing coach?
+Our first meeting entails discussing aims and goals.
+Why do you need a writing mentor?
 How far along are you in the writing process?
 What do you hope to have at the end of our time together?
-We then create an outline of tasks to be implemented week to week.
-Whether you commit to three months, six months, or a year, your work adds up to material to work with in the future, a rough draft or a final manuscript.
+Some writers want to tap into more inspiration or creativity, and others want to learn how to be more disciplined in their craft.
+Others seek publication and want a good rough draft to pitch to agents and publishers.